ncl-icb-analytics/tat_dashboard/README.md

 * Please save all output: data, formatted tables, graphs etc. in the output folder.
 This is also implicitly ignored by git, but you can use the `-f` (force) command in `commit` to add any you wish to publish to github.

-### Please also consider the following:
-* Linting your code.
-This is a formatting process that follows a rule set.
-We broadly encourage the tidyverse standard, and recommend the `lintr` package.
-* Comment your code to make sure others can follow.
-* Consider your naming conventions: we recommend `snake case` where spaces are replaced by underscores and no capitals are use.
-E.g. `outpatient_referral_data`

 This repository is dual licensed under the [Open Government v3]([https://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/) & MIT.
 All code can outputs are subject to Crown Copyright.